yatingz205/bios-611-project/README.md

 # bios-611-project

 ## Overview:
-This project investigates employment and salary data in the United States by industry and occupation, where Industry is cagegorized by the **North American Industry Classification System (NAICS)** and occupation by the **Standard Occupational Classification (SOC) System**.
+This project investigates employment and salary data in the United States in 2020, where Industry is cagegorized by the **North American Industry Classification System (NAICS)** and occupation by the **Standard Occupational Classification (SOC) System**.
+There are four sections of analysis centered around our parameter of interest.
+In the first section, we categorize our data by industry according to the North American Industry Classification System (NAICS) and analyze the distribution of hourly wage within each industry.
+In the second section, we categorize our data based on the six-digit 2018 Standard Occupational Classification (SOC) code.
+In the third section, we group the data by state and focus on the spatial pattern of total employment and income level across states.
+In the fourth section, we combine employment data with estimated automation probability score (Frey & Osborne, 2017) and investigate the relationship between salary, employment, and the predicted chance of automation across occupations.

 ## Instruction:
 #### Build Environment